-Honors and Awards:
+Honors and Awards (JAD):

 - Recipient of Purdue University’s 2011 Agricultural Research Award.
 “This Award is the highest honor given by the College of Agriculture’s Research Office and reflects exceptional contributions to the field of ecological and evolutionary genetics”.
-The award an honorarium funded by earnings of the Charles Guthrie Patterson Memorial Endowment and Matthew Morgan Hamilton Funds.
+The award provides an honorarium funded by earnings of the Charles Guthrie Patterson Memorial Endowment and Matthew Morgan Hamilton Funds.

 - Recipient of 2011-2012 Outstanding Graduate Educator Award in Forestry & Natural Resources